kiakamyabi/Hexagon-Grid/README.md

 Continuing on with the assumption that exampleCell was used. <br>

-Now take the Point class object variable which represents the origin point that you created in Step 4, or create one in the exampleLayout variable. <br>
+Take the Point class object variable which represents the origin point that you created in Step 4, or create one in the exampleLayout variable. <br>

+IF we use the example variable created in Step 4, which looked like this: <br>

 ```javascript
 const exampleOriginPoint = new Point(250, 250)
 ```

-IF we use the example variable created in Step 4, which looks like this: <br>
+Then it would look like this: <br>

 ```javascript
 const exampleLayout = new Layout(hexFlatLayout, exampleCell, exampleOriginPoint)